targetteal/o2-pt/game-book.md

 ### Structural changes only

-To be a valid output for the adapt function, the proposal should be composed only of structural changes.
+To be a valid output for the adapt mode, the proposal should be composed only of structural changes.
 If that is not the case, any participant can raise a Game Book violation objection.

 ### Personal expression equivalence

-Each participant of the circle should have the same space and the option to ask questions or express his or her opinion during the execution of the adapt function.
+Each participant of the circle should have the same space and the option to ask questions or express his or her opinion during the execution of the adapt mode.
 How exactly this space is made available is up to the facilitator.

 ### Integrative decision-making